TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

  - Because new tools / technology / patterns emerge that solves problems in a different and more efficient way

-We never consider our bugs technical debt items (unless they become a [feature](https://www.wired.com/story/its-not-a-bug-its-a-feature/)), but we might consider third party bugs, problems or missing features and other external things that we might need invest time into as technical debt if left unattended.
+We never consider our bugs technical debt items (unless they become a [feature](https://www.wired.com/story/its-not-a-bug-its-a-feature/)), but we might consider third party bugs, problems or missing features and other external things that we might needto invest time into as technical debt if left unattended.

 # The second iteration